Neil Young tunes

 1979 and Neil is back with the classics on the part studio, part live album Rust Never Sleeps.
 The opening tune My My, Hey Hey (Out Of The Blue), and closing Hey Hey, My My (Into The Black) are sensational.

 Two more tunes are worth mentioning, Pocahontas and Powderfinger.
-The same year he also release Live Rust which is a live album recorded during the same tour, here we find most of his classics from previous years.
+The same year he also released Live Rust which is a live album recorded during the same tour.
+On this release, we find most of his classics from previous years.

 It would take until 1989 before he recorded another part studio/part live album (Freedom).
 Two tunes stand out here, Keep On Rockin’ In The Free World, which has become one of his signature songs.

-The second tune from this album is my all-time Neil Young favorite in terms of lyrics, it’s called Crime in the City (Sixty to Zero, part 1).
+The second tune from this album is my all-time Neil Young favourite in terms of lyrics, it’s called Crime in the City (Sixty to Zero, part 1).
 Here are verse 2’s lyrics:

 “The artist looked at the producer, the producer sat back.